Skip to main content

 )

 Confident AI will automatically run evaluations for each incoming LLM response on metrics you have turned on.
-Head over to the 'Project Details' page on Confident AI to turn on metrics.
+Simply head over to the 'Project Details' page on Confident AI to turn on these real-time metrics.

 info